 filename Handler script path name, relative to the bundle content.
 Used to fully replace default update process.

-args Arguments to pass to the handler script, such as args=--verbose hooks List of per-slot hooks enabled for this image.
+args Arguments to pass to the handler script, such as args=--verbose filename Name of the image file (relative to bundle content).

 [image.<slot-class>] section